logo for organic-pet-digest.com

 • Tooth fractures are the second most common problem in dog dental hygiene.
 They are caused by simply biting down on something hard such as bones, sticks, rocks and some nylabone toys and can lead to infection inside the tooth (called endodontic disease).
 Avoid tooth fractures by buying appropriate dog chew toys.

-If your dog is experiencing any of the less common dog dental problems there will most likely be a solution.
+If your dog is experiencing any of these problems there will most likely be a solution.
 Dogs have most of the same options as human dental care, so regardless of the problem a good vet will guide you down the right path.